trevorgames/battlecity/README.md

-# battlecity
+# Stratego

-Battle City is an onchain game built on the MUD framework.
+Stratego is a fully onchain game built on the MUD framework.

+> Opposing forces march to capture the flag!
+Outrank opponent in piece by piece combat.